Schwalben Law Firm | Lee M. Schwalben, M.D., J.D., LLC

 Navigating a legal claim can be overwhelming, but when that claim revolves around your child, it adds a whole new level of stress to the situation.
 These kinds of cases are emotionally charged and legally complex, requiring not just proof of negligence but also a deep understanding of medical standards and long-term care needs.

 That’s where an experienced Erb’s Palsy lawyer becomes essential.
-At Lee M. Schwalben, M.D., J.D., LLC, we can:
+Attorney Schwalben can:

 • Investigate all medical records for evidence of negligence